efarish/portfolio/aws/ecs_docker/README.md

 # Project: Integrating AWS API Gateway with ECS

-This project demonstrates using Docker, ECS, and CloudFormation to deploy a simple microservice.
+This project demonstrates using Docker, ECS, and CloudFormation to deploy a Docker microservice and integrating it with API Gateway.

 What's interesting: